Honda to recall more than 500,000 cars in China due to Takata air bags

 GAC-Honda will also recall 16,505 Fit Saloon cars manufactured between Oct.
 30, 2002 and Dec.
 30, 2003, AQSIQ said.

-Dongfeng-Honda, the joint venture between Honda and Dongfeng Motor Group Co, will recall 26,128 Elysion MPVs manufactured between June 4, 2012 and June 17, 2014 due to defective air bags on the driver's side, according to China's quality watchdog.
+Dongfeng-Honda, the joint venture between Honda and Dongfeng Motor Group Co (0489.HK), will recall 26,128 Elysion MPVs manufactured between June 4, 2012 and June 17, 2014 due to defective air bags on the driver's side, according to China's quality watchdog.
 The recall will start on Feb.
 28, 2015.

 The regulator said the recalls were due to potential damaged airbags that could cause "shell fragments to fly".